 Interest Rate: Graduate PLUS loans first disbursed on or after July 1, 2013, the interest rate is 6.41% with an interest rate cap of 10.50%.
-Loans carry a fee of 4.204% that will be deducted from the loan disbursements.
+Loans carry an origination fee of up to 4.288% that may be deducted from the loan disbursement.

 Repayment: Students can defer payments while in school.
 There is no prepayment penalty.
 Interest accrues during in-school periods and may be paid or added to the principal at repayment.

 - If one has not been submitted for the current year, the student completes the Free Application for Federal Student Aid (FAFSA) (http://www.fafsa.gov/).

 - Student completes the Direct Graduate PLUS Loan Request, Direct Graduate PLUS Master Promissory Note (MPN), and Graduate Level Direct Loan Entrance Counseling.
 All forms are available online at http://www.studentloans.gov/.

 - The Office of Financial Aid receives Direct Graduate PLUS MPN and the Approved/Endorsed Graduate PLUS Loan Record from U.S. Department of Education (ED) and adds the Graduate PLUS award to myFinAid.

 - Student goes to myFinAid to accept, reduce, or decline the Graduate PLUS award amount.